By Ian Lurie

 It’s time for a strategy.

 Do an inventory.
 A massive inventory.
 This is crucial.
+It sets the stage for your strategy and implementation.
 This first step drives everything else you’re going to do.
 The more comprehensive the inventory, the easier it’ll be.
 So take as long as you can on your inventory.

 This may be easier for in-house marketers, since you probably already have access to the stuff you need.
 You lucky buggers.